jstehli/linux-cfg/notes.md

 Arch comes with very minimal fonts.
 To make i3 start correctly, I installed `adobe-source-code-pro-fonts`, `adobe-source-sans-pro-fonts` and `adobe-source-serif-pro-fonts`.

+I also followed the guide in arch wiki -> fontconfig to enable sub pixel rgb rendering, via symlink.
+The fonts now look good!

 ## Terminal Emulator

 I use URXVT.